WUSTL-CSE222-FS18/studio-01-studio01_kellettrogersholzer/README.md

 ***Q1.2 Share some notes from your interview here and try to describe the "need" with a very brief description:***

+The customers have a need to be more productive with work assignments (specifically job interview applications).
+They seem to be distracted by social media websites and internet websites, and by wasting time on them, they don't get work done.

 (6 minutes) Reverse roles.
 The Customers are now Designers and vice versa.
 Repeat the interview process.
 (Designers, complete the question above in that space)

 ## Part 1.4: Proposing solutions (8 minutes)